-Irritable bowel syndrome is a complex condition.
-It can cause severe pain and can be tricky to diagnose, since the symptoms are similar to those of other digestive tract diseases.
+Irritable bowel syndrome (IBS) is a complex condition that affects your colon or large intestine.
+It can cause severe pain and can be tricky to diagnose since the symptoms are similar to those of other digestive tract diseases.
 Our doctors use their wealth of expertise and experience to provide an accurate diagnosis and personalized treatment plan.

 Risk factors that may increase your chances of developing the disease include: